Christopher Columbus High School (Bronx)

 Christopher Columbus High School is a public secondary school located in the Pelham Parkway section of the Bronx, New York City.
 It is within walking distance from the Bronx Zoo and the New York Botanical Garden.

 It currently enrolls over 2000 students in grades 9 through 12.
 The student body is diverse, with students whose families come from 66 countries.

 Partnerships and special programs

 Columbus High School has been a member of the Foundation for Excellent Schools since 1997.
 It has a partnership with the University of Vermont, which offers special courses at Columbus.
-JetBlue Airlines provides free transportation to faculty and students traveling between Vermont and the Bronx.
+JetBlue Airways provides free transportation to faculty and students traveling between Vermont and the Bronx.

 As of June 2014, Columbus High School was broken down into the Christopher Columbus Educational Campus and shared its premises with four, smaller, specialized schools: